-1 Introduction
+1. Introduction

 One of the features of a general low energy supersymmetric (SUSY) extension of the Standard Model (SM) is the presence of a huge number of new parameters.
-FCNC and CP violating phenomena constrain strongly a big part of the new parameter space.
-However there is still room for significant departures from the SM expectations in this interesting class of physical processes.
-It is worthwhile to check all these possibilities on the available data and on those processes that are going to be studied in the next future.
+FCNC and CP-violating phenomena constrain strongly a big part of the new parameter space.
+However, there is still room for significant departures from the SM expectations in this interesting class of physical processes.
+It is worthwhile to check all these possibilities on the available data and on those processes that are going to be studied in the future.
 In this way it is possible to indicate where new physics effects can be revealed as well as to establish criteria for model building.

 In this work we want to investigate the relevance of new physics effects in the semileptonic inclusive decay $B \to X_s \ell^+ \ell^-$.
-This decay is quite suppressed in the Standard Model; however, new B-factories should reach the precision requested by the SM prediction [1] and an estimate of all possible new contributions to this process is compelling.
+This decay is quite suppressed in the Standard Model; however, new B-factories should reach the precision requested by the

+SM prediction [1] and an estimate of all possible new contributions to this process is compelling.

 Semileptonic charmless B decays have been deeply studied.
-The dominant perturbative SM contribution has been evaluated in ref.
-[2] and later two loop QCD corrections have been provided [3, 4].
-The contribution due to $c\bar{c}$ resonances to these results are included in the papers listed in ref.
-[5].
-Long distance corrections can have a different origin according to the value of the dilepton invariant mass one considers. $O(1/m_b^2)$ corrections have been first calculated in ref.
-[6] and recently corrected in ref.
-[7, 8].
-Near the peaks, non-perturbative contributions generated by $c\bar{c}$ resonances by means of resonance-exchange models have been provided in ref.
-[7, 9].
-Far from the resonance region, instead, ref.
-[10] (see also ref.
-[11]) estimate $c\bar{c}$ long-distance effects using a heavy quark expansion in inverse powers of the charm-quark mass ($O(1/m_c^2)$ corrections).
+The dominant perturbative SM contribution has been evaluated in Ref.
+[2] and later two-loop QCD corrections have been provided [3-7].
+The contribution due to $c\bar{c}$ resonances to these results are included in the papers listed in Refs.
+[8-11].
+Long distance corrections can have a different origin according to the value of the dilepton invariant mass one considers. $O(1/m_b^2)$ corrections have been first calculated in Ref.
+[12] and recently corrected in Refs.
+[13-16].
+Near the peaks, non-perturbative contributions generated by $c\bar{c}$ resonances by means of resonance-exchange models have been provided in Refs.
+[13- 15,17-20].
+Far from the resonance region, instead, Ref.
+[21] (see also Ref.
+[22]) estimate $c\bar{c}$ long-distance effects using a heavy quark expansion in inverse powers of the charm-quark mass ($O(1/m_c^2)$ corrections).

-An analysis of the SUSY contributions has been presented in refs.
-[12]-[15] where the authors estimate the contribution of the Minimal Supersymmetric Standard Model (MSSM).
+An analysis of the SUSY contributions has been presented in Refs.
+[23-28] where the authors estimate the contribution of the Minimal Supersymmetric Standard Model (MSSM).
 They consider first a universal soft supersymmetry breaking sector at the Grand Unification scale (Constrained MSSM) and then partly relax this universality condition.
 In the latter case they find that there can be a substantial difference between the SM and the SUSY results in the Branching Ratios and in the forward-backward asymmetries.
-One of the reasons of this enhancement is that the Wilson coefficient $C_7(M_W)$ (see section 2 for a precise definition) can change sign with respect to the SM in some region of the parameter space while respecting constraints coming from $b \to s\gamma$.
-The recent measurements of $b \to s\gamma$ [16] have narrowed the window of the possible values of $C_7(M_W)$ and in particular a sign change of this coefficient is no more allowed in the Constrained MSSM framework.
-Hence, on one hand it is worthwhile considering $B \to X_s \ell^+ \ell^-$ in a more general SUSY framework then just the Constrained MSSM, and, on the other hand, the above mentioned new results prompt us to a reconsideration of the process.
-In reference [17] the possibility of new-physics effects coming from gluino-mediated FCNC is studied.
-Effects of SUSY phases in models with heavy first and second generation sfermions have been recently discussed in ref.
-[18].
+One of the reasons of this enhancement is that the Wilson coefficient $C_7(M_W)$ (see Section 2 for a precise definition) can change sign with respect to the SM in some region of the parameter space while respecting constraints coming from $b \rightarrow s\gamma$.
+The recent measurements of $b \rightarrow s\gamma$ [29] have narrowed the window of the possible values of $C_7(M_W)$ and in particular a sign change of this coefficient is no more allowed in the Constrained MSSM framework.
+Hence, on one hand it is worthwhile considering $B \to X \ell^+ \ell^-$ in a more general SUSY framework then just the Constrained MSSM, and, on the other hand, the above-mentioned new results prompt us to a reconsideration of the process.
+In Ref.
+[30] the possibility of new-physics effects coming from gluino-mediated FCNC is studied.
+Effects of SUSY phases in models with heavy first and second generations sfermions have been recently discussed in Ref.
+[31].